 'Don Alfonso at this moment (January, 1875) had become King of Spain.
 Two years previously Moret told me to a day when Amedeo, whose Ambassador in England he then was, would fall; and on Boxing Day of 1874 in Paris, before I left for Algeria, he recalled to me this prophecy, and told me that Serrano would "bring back" Alfonso that week, and so he did.
 [Footnote: Marshal Serrano was Minister of War to Queen Isabella II., with whom he had great influence.
 His opposition to the illegal prorogation of the Cortes led to his imprisonment, but after the revolution of 1868, when Isabella was dethroned and her dynasty proscribed, he became Regent of Spain from 1868 to 1871.
 He resigned this power when Amedeo I. entered Madrid, but remained President of the Council and Minister of War.
-On the abdiction of affairs until Alfonso II., son of Isabella, was "brought back."]
+On the abdiction of Amedeo and proclamation of a Republic he was again at the head of affairs until Alfonso II., son of Isabella, was "brought back."]